lifepillar/vim-solarized8/Readme.md

 :-------------------------:|:-------------------------:
 ![](https://raw.github.com/lifepillar/Resources/master/solarized8/solarized8_dark_256.png)  |  ![](https://raw.github.com/lifepillar/Resources/master/solarized8/solarized8_light_256.png)

+(Yeah, it looks like a different colorscheme.)

-To get exact colors with such terminals, you must set your terminal's 16 ANSI colors to the Solarized palette (refer to the manual of your terminal) and put this line in your `vimrc` before loading the colorscheme:
+If you don't like this approximation, to get exact colors with such terminals you must set your terminal's 16 ANSI colors to the Solarized palette (refer to the manual of your terminal) and put this line in your `vimrc` before loading the colorscheme:

    ```vim
    let g:solarized_use16 = 1
    ```

 Be aware that, if you set the variable above, but your terminal does not use the Solarized palette, your colors will be completely off.
+Note also that if your terminal does not support true colors, you must *not* set `termguicolors`.

 ## Installation